-Peloton makes one of the best exercise bikes in the market, but it's so popular that waiting for delivery can last weeks, plus the monthly subscription can be costly.
-If you're looking for a cheaper alternative that will give you a similar experience to Peloton, or indeed the live studio spin classes you might be missing right now, we've hand-picked some of the best Peloton alternatives on the market.
+Peloton makes one of the best exercise bikes in the market, but at $1,495 — plus $250 delivery and set up (so $1,745 in total) and $39 a month for a subscription and more for spinning shoes — the Peloton Bike doesn't come cheap.
+If you're looking for a more affordable alternative that will give you a similar experience to Peloton, we've hand-picked some of the best Peloton alternatives on the market.

 All of the bikes on this list will give you a great workout, and help you to up your cardio indoors.
 Indoor cycling has a number of benefits, including burning fat, improving your heart health, and working on your cardiovascular endurance.
 Ready to spin at home?
 Clip-in and check out our picks for the best Peloton alternatives.

 If you've already decided to invest in a Peloton, be sure to check out these 8 Peloton hidden features everyone should know.

 We think the best Peloton alternative is the Bowflex Velocore.
 While it’s just as expensive as the Peloton, it has a unique Lean Mode, which tilts the bike left and right as you go through turns, giving you a real-road type feel.
 While it lacks live classes, its monthly $19.99 subscription does get you a ton of content, and you can even use other apps on its spacious display — including Peloton’s app.

 If you’re looking to save a bit more, the best Peloton alternative for those on a budget — and we use the term “budget” loosely — is the Myx fitness bike.
 Like the Peloton Plus, the Myx has a swiveling screen and can be used for more than just cycling.
 It’s half as expensive as the Peloton, and its subscription ($29.99/month) is lower than Peloton’s, even if it doesn’t include live workouts.

 The best Peloton alternatives you can buy today